MCPHub LabRegistryequinor/neqsim

 DomainWhat NeqSim provides

-Thermodynamics60+ equation-of-state models (SRK, PR, CPA, GERG-2008, …), flash calculations (TP, PH, PS, dew, bubble), phase envelopes
+Thermodynamics60+ equation-of-state models (SRK, PR, CPA, GERG-2008, and more), flash calculations (TP, PH, PS, dew, bubble), phase envelopes

 Physical propertiesDensity, viscosity, thermal conductivity, surface tension, diffusion coefficients

-Process simulation33+ equipment types — separators, compressors, heat exchangers, valves, distillation columns, pumps, reactors
+Process simulation33+ equipment types: separators, compressors, heat exchangers, valves, distillation columns, pumps, reactors

 Pipeline & flowSteady-state and transient multiphase pipe flow (Beggs & Brill, two-fluid model), pipe networks